Gummy Smile Treatment Columbus & Grove City, OH

 Crown lengthening takes approximately one hour but will largely depend on the amount of teeth involved and if any amount of bone will need to be removed.
 The procedure is usually performed under local anesthetic and involves a series of small incisions around the tissue to separate the gums from the teeth.
 Even if only one tooth requires the procedure, it will probably be necessary to adjust the surrounding teeth to enable a more even reshaping.
 In some cases, extraction of a small amount of bone will be necessary as well.

-When Drs.
-Stehle and Gordon are satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
+When Dr. Stehle is satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
 Sutures and a protective bandage are then placed to help secure the new gum-to-tooth relationship.
 Your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
 You will need to be seen in one to two weeks to remove the sutures and evaluate your healing.
 The surgical site should be completely healed in approximately two to three months following the procedure.